Your browser does not support JavaScript! Skip to main content

 To analyze how a specific task is affected by contention on a specific resource, we need to be able to synchronize the execution of the task with the execution of RapiDaemons (the applications that generate contention on the resource).

-Usually, it is highly desirable to have RTOS/HV support for enabling user-level access to performance counters.
+Usually, it is highly desirable to have RTOS/HV support for enabling user-level access to hardware event monitors.
 Context switch information is also very valuable when performing multicore timing analysis.

 • Can you analyze systems using asymmetric multiprocessing?